joelsonejr/ascDecode/README.md

 The chalenge was to write a function (I've used a set of them), to receive that encoded string and return it decoded.

 After finishing the challenge, I decided to improve the app a little bit more.
-Right now it's capable of encrypting and decrypting the string (there's still a lot of refactoring to be done).
+Right now it's capable of encrypting (not fully functional yet) and decrypting the string (there's still a lot of refactoring to be done).
 I've also added a very basic UI and UX, just to see things working.
 As soon as I'm done making the code look a litter better, I'll put some work in the UI and the UX.